 MGT 301.
-Intro to Organization & Mgmt.
+Organizational Behavior.
 3 Credit Hours.

 An introductory study of the individual, group and organizational determinants of behavior in organizations.
 Topics include motivation, individual differences, group dynamics, organizational design and structure, leadership, power and influence, and managing conflict and change.
 Cases and experiential exercises will be key vehicles for the students to apply the concepts and to discover which ones will be personally valid and useful.